Kavanaugh avoids controversy in first major appearance

 Police escorted a few protesters from the station at the start of his talk.

 Unlike past dinners featuring justices and other prominent political figures, Thursday’s talk was not aired on C-Span or live-streamed.
 But it was open to press coverage and still photographers.
+Gorsuch and Justice Samuel Alito also were at the dinner.

 The new justice maintained a low profile during his first term on the court.
-His lone outside appearance was a conference of judges and lawyers in Chicago alongside his former boss and the man he replaced on the court, retired Justice Anthony Kennedy.
+His lone outside appearance was a conference of judges and lawyers in Chicago alongside retired Justice Anthony Kennedy, his former boss and the man he replaced on the court.

 Kavanaugh described the past 18 months as eventful, including the Washington Capitals capturing the Stanley Cup and the Washington Nationals winning the World Series.
 “In between, I got a new job,” he said, prompting a standing ovation.